Undergraduate: Duke University, 2005

 What did you enjoy most about medical school?

 The people!
 My peers, my patients, my faculty.
-I enjoyed the diversity of people I met and come out of med school with great friendships, great mentors and great memories.
+I enjoyed the diversity of people I met, and came out of med school with great friendships, great mentors, and great memories.

 What surprised you the most about medical school?

 The volume of knowledge you have to learn seems impossible at first but gradually you absorb more and more.
 Now I can’t believe how much I know … and how much I still need to learn.